WHAT TO EXPECT ON YOUR FIRST VISIT

 Will I be asked to give money?

 No, not directly.
 During the service, there is an "offertory," in which the pianist plays a song and baskets are passed through the audience.
 Some members place their pledge checks in the basket, and others, including visitors, sometimes place donations (cash or checks) in the basket.
-This is not required, but is always welcome as running the congregation and offering our programs takes quite a bit of money and we are nearly 100% dependent on pledges and donations.
-But, you won't ever be pressured to give money, nor will you ever be turned away because of how much you can give/pledge.
+This is not required, but is always welcome as running the congregation and offering our programs requires funds.
+We are nearly 100% dependent on pledges and donations.
+However, you won't ever be pressured to give money, nor will you ever be turned away because of how much you can give/pledge.